jerrymarino/iCompleteMe/README.md

 ### The `g:ycm_always_populate_location_list` option

-When this option is set, ICM will populate the location list automatically every time it gets new diagnostic data.
+When this option is set, iCM will populate the location list automatically every time it gets new diagnostic data.
 This option is off by default so as not to interfere with other data you might have placed in the location list.

 See `:help location-list` in Vim to learn more about the location list.

-This option is part of the Syntastic compatibility layer; if the option is not set, ICM will fall back to the value of the `g:syntastic_always_populate_loc_list` option before using this option's default.
+This option is part of the Syntastic compatibility layer; if the option is not set, iCM will fall back to the value of the `g:syntastic_always_populate_loc_list` option before using this option's default.